shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 were the foundations for BERT implementation under the concept that Transfer Learning in NLP = Pre-Training first <br/>
 and Fine-Tuning afterwards.

-BERT input embedding combined of 3 embeddings:
+BERT input embedding combined of 3 embeddings:<br/>
 **Position Embeddings**: Uses positional embeddings to express the position of words in a sentence.<br/>
 **Segment Embeddings**:  Can also take sentence pairs as inputs for tasks (Question-Answering).
 That’s why it learns a unique <br/>
                          embedding for the first and the second sentences to help the model distinguish between them.<br/>